supertuxkart/stk-website/wiki_untranslated/STK_Evolution_FAQ.md

 What about the 1.5 release?

-We have not forgotten about 1.5, and aim to release it as soon as we can.
+We have not forgotten about 1.5.
+We aim to release it as soon as we can.

-See the "Organisational changes" section below for additional explanations on the release's delays.

 {% end_liquid %}